-Auguri!
+Auguri (Congrats)!
 You have been accepted to the John Felice Rome Center!
-Now it is time to take action and prepare yourself for your time in Rome.
+Now, it is time to take action and prepare yourself for your time in Rome.
 Once you have been accepted to the JFRC please follow these steps:

-Within two weeks of receiving notification of acceptance via email, a student should submit a non-refundable deposit of $500, payable online by credit card, to confirm his or her "Intent to Enroll."
-Visiting students whose home institutions are guaranteeing the deposit need only confirm their "Intent to Enroll."
-These distinctions will be reflected in the email of acceptance.
-This deposit will be deducted from the students' total program cost and secures their spot in the program.
-Return to the online application to confirm your acceptance and submit your intent to enroll.
-Loyola University Chicago students log back in with their UVID.
-Visiting students should sign back on using the e-mail address with which they originally applied.
+Within two weeks of receiving notification of acceptance via e-mail, a student should submit a non-refundable deposit of $500, payable online by credit card, to confirm their "Intent to Enroll" on their student portal.
+Visiting students whose home institutions are guaranteeing the deposit need only to confirm their "Intent to Enroll."
+These distinctions will be reflected in the e-mail of acceptance.
+The deposit will be deducted from the students' total program cost and secures their spot in the program.

-- Once you have confirmed your "intent to enroll," you will be prompted to complete the following pre-departure documents through the online application system:
+- Once you have confirmed your enrollment, you will be prompted to complete the following pre-departure documents through the online application system

 - Health Self-Evaluation Form

-- Flight Itinerary - Semester students will have an option for a group flight from Chicago.
-As soon as you have purchased your flights, either independently or with the group, upload a copy of your round-trip itineary or your group confirmation letter to your online application.
+- Flight itinerary confirmation (semester students will have the option for a group flight from Chicago.
+As soon as you have purchased your flights, keeping in mind the official move-in day, upload a copy of the itinerary or group confirmation letter to your student portal).